Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

   NSFW is strictly forbidden in all of its forms.
 Do not attempt to bypass this requirement.
 We are an open and welcoming community, that targets a varied age range, and we want to keep a safe environment for everyone here.
-You may read the [Cornell Law website](https://www.law.cornell.edu/uscode/text/18/2256) for legal information regarding what counts as an nsfw content.
+You may read the [Cornell Law website](https://www.law.cornell.edu/uscode/text/18/2256) for legal information regarding what counts as an NSFW content.

   2: **Hateful speech towards others:**
   Hateful speech is not allowed in any form.
 You are allowed to have your own opinion, but it must follow the widely